-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

 The EV tax credit would end on September 30 if the Senate version of the bill passes.
 The House version aims to phase out the tax credit by the end of 2025.

-Billionaire Elon Musk who owns the EV manufacturer Tesla has voiced his opposition to the bill online.
+Billionaire Elon Musk, who owns the EV manufacturer Tesla, has voiced his opposition to the bill online.
 “I’m sorry, but I just can’t stand it anymore.
 This massive, outrageous, pork-filled Congressional spending bill is a disgusting abomination,” Musk wrote on X on June 3.

 He doubled down on his criticism before the Senate deliberations on the bill on Saturday.